MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

     > /path/to/dotnet-iqsharp --user --path-to-tool="/path/to/dotnet-iqsharp"
     > ```
     > where `/path/to/dotnet-iqsharp` should be replaced by the absolute path to the `dotnet-iqsharp` tool in your file system.
+    > Typically this will be under `.dotnet/tools` in your user profile folder.

 1. Verify the installation by creating a `Hello World` application